 Moreover, the general economic policy conditions are the subject of a Memorandum of Understanding between the Member State and the Commission.
 The Commission then re-examines compliance with these conditions regularly in collaboration with the European Central Bank.
 Any changes to these conditions may result in an adjustment of the economic and financial adjustment programme of the Member State.

 The disbursement of loans or the opening of credit lines granted to Member States is managed by the Commission.
 The latter then verifies at regular intervals whether the economic policy of the beneficiary Member State accords with its adjustment programme.

 The Commission is also authorised to borrow on the capital markets or from financial institutions in order to finance the loans granted to Member States.

 Moreover, the Court of Auditors has the right to carry out financial controls and audits in order to verify the legality of financial assistance granted by the EU.

 The EFSM is compatible with the facility providing medium-term financial assistance for balances of payments.
 This financial assistance is for Member States which have not adopted the euro and are experiencing difficulties in their balance of payments.

-The EFSM also does not exclude recourse to financing outside the EU, in particular by the International Monetary Fund.
+The EFSM is compatible with the facility providing medium-term financial assistance for balances of payments.
+This financial assistance is for Member States which have not adopted the euro and are experiencing difficulties in their balance of payments.
+The EFSM also does not exclude recourse to financing from outside the EU, in particular by the International Monetary Fund.
 In that case the Commission examines whether the EFSM is compatible with the outside financing.

 Six months after the entry into force of this Regulation, the Commission had to review whether the exceptional circumstances which justified the establishment of the EFSM remain.
-This report (COM(2010) 713 final) has been published on 30.11.2010.
-It concluded that the exceptional events and circumstances still exist and the EFSM should therefore be maintained.
+This report (COM(2010) 713 final ) was published on 30.11.2010.
+It concluded that the exceptional events and circumstances still exist and the EFSM should therefore continue.